Werewolf-Solutions/dao-dapp/README.md

 `npm i`

-Make sure dao-dapp is in same parent folder of dao-project
+Make sure dao-dapp is in same parent folder of dao-project and you deployed smart contracts, in dao-project/ run `make deploy-local`

 ```
 parent_folder/